rylnd/project_euler/README.md

 ## Usage ##
 To execute and open an interpreter:

-   python -i p22.py
+`python -i p22.py`

-You should then be able to run the script again by calling [filename]().
+You should then be able to run the script again by calling filename().
 Emphasis on _should_.